 Criminal Battery Charges

 Criminal battery charges include any touching that causes another pain.
 Many states use the term interchangeably with other terms like assault, battery, and domestic violence.
-In order to qualify as a criminal battery charge, law enforcement must first prove that a battery occurred.
-Accidental injury isn’t battery unless the defendant had some type of unlawful intent or other unlawful act.
+In order to qualify as a criminal battery charge, police officers must first prove that a battery occurred.
+Accidental injury isn't battery unless the defendant had some type of unlawful intent or other unlawful act.